HBNetwork/python-decouple/README.rst

 * Credentials to external services such as Amazon S3 or Twitter;
 * Per-deploy values such as the canonical hostname for the instance.

-The first 2 are *project settings* the last 3 are *instance settings*.
+The first 2 are *project settings* and the last 3 are *instance settings*.

 You should be able to change *instance settings* without redeploying your app.